Note: This was adapted for yesterday’s #MarquessaChallenge – I’m busy with NaNoWrimo!

 “I can’t do this anymore.
 We’re done,” I blurt out.
 “I can’t stand the sight of you.”

-She says nothing but a smile spreads across her lips.
+But then a smile spreads across her thin red lips.

-She turns her back on me, takes a deep breath, throws a leg over the rail and vanishes into the dark.
+She turns her back to me, takes a deep breath, throws a leg over the rail and vanishes into the dark.

-All I remember is the ocean air taking hold of her gold scarf and gently placing it at my feet.
+All I remember is the ocean air taking hold of my wife’s gold scarf and gently placing it at my feet.